Spicy Maple Bacon Wrapped Shrimp Recipe

 How to Make the Best Bacon Wrapped Shrimp

-First, we wanted lots of flavor, which we get from the easy glaze.
-We combine maple syrup and spicy Sriracha chili sauce.
-Then we brush it all over smoky bacon and the shrimp.
+Now the bacon’s halfway cooked, let’s add lots of flavor, which we get from the easy maple glaze.
+Combine maple syrup and spicy Sriracha chili sauce (or use Korean Gochujang).
+Then, brush it onto both sides of the bacon and the shrimp.

-By par-cooking the bacon, the final bite has perfectly cooked bacon AND perfectly cooked shrimp.
-If we were to just wrap the shrimp with raw bacon, the time it takes to get the bacon all crisp and delicious means you’re most likely going to overcook the shrimp.
+By par-cooking the bacon, the final bite has perfectly cooked bacon and shrimp.
+If we wrap the shrimp with raw bacon, the time it takes to get the bacon all crisp and delicious means you’ll most likely overcook the shrimp.
 No good.
-This way, we get the best of both worlds.
-Crispy bacon wrapped shrimp.
+With our easy method, we get the best of both worlds—crispy bacon wrapped around perfectly cooked shrimp.

 • PREP